sabboshachi/DSA_ProblemSolves/Data Structure and Algorithms/Searching Algorithms/02. Binary Search/README.md

 2. It divides the search space into halves, making it very efficient.
 3. It runs in O(log n) time, which is much faster than linear search for large datasets.

+## Advantages of Binary Search
+1. Binary search is faster than linear search, especially for large arrays.
+2. More efficient than other searching algorithms with a similar time complexity, such as interpolation search or exponential search.
+3. Binary search is well-suited for searching large datasets that are stored in external memory, such as on a hard drive or in the cloud.

 ## Disadvantages of Binary Search:

 1. The Array Must Be Sorted: